NRCan/CanCurve/docs/source/02_user-guide.rst

 The CanCurve **Buildings Tool** creates Depth Damage Functions (DDF) for archetypal Canadian buildings using detailed restoration cost data.
 The resulting DDFs can be used to estimate potential costs and losses from flood scenarios using a flood risk modelling tool such as CanFlood.
 The tool joins restoration cost data with information on an item's vulnerability to floods.
 It then groups the data by flood depth to create a simple function that represents *flood damage* in relation to *flood depth*.
-In addition, the tool includes several advanced features.

 Introduction
 -------------
 Canada is a large country with diverse and varied geographies.
 Many communities are built on floodplains, near lakes and coastlines, exposing areas to short and long-term impacts from flooding.
 These impacts can include economic losses, environmental damage, and impacts on people.
 With climate change projections indicating more frequent and severe natural hazards, these consequences will likely escalate.
 Flood risk assessments are essential to plan and prepare adaptation strategies that can reduce future costs and suffering.
-Traditionally, assessments have focussed on a single flood scenario, which can lead to an underestimation or overestimation of modelled impacts.
+Traditionally, assessments have focused on a single flood scenario, which can lead to an underestimation or overestimation of modelled impacts.
 A more effective approach is a risk-based approach that considers a range of flood scenarios - from frequent nuisance floods to rare catastrophic events.
-This approach helps communities to better understand and plan for a range of strategies that address both current and future.
+This approach helps communities to better understand and plan for a range of strategies that address both current and future flood risks.
 Water on the floodplain is not the problem; it is how flood water interacts with both the natural and human environments.
 Flood risk models take into account the flood hazard data, exposure to flooding, and the vulnerability of those elements.
 Depth Damage Functions (DDFs) are the most effective method to estimate direct damages.
 For instance, DDFs can estimate the costs of damage to a building based on the depth of floodwater.
 However, the accuracy of these models depends on the robustness of the Depth Damage Function applied.
 In Canada, there are limited DDFs available, and many may not be suitable for all regions due to variations in both the built environment and the type of flood events, from flash floods to ice jams, high-energy coastal floods or even tsunamis.